 Informational links to help keep your family and neighborhood safe!

-The Granite Falls community has a new electronic sign at the State Route 92 entrance into town.
+The Granite Falls community has an electronic sign at the State Route 92 entrance into town.
 The sign has been in the works for more than two years, and will serve as a communication tool for the City, Fire District, and School District.
 Examples of announcements include: burn bans, flooding, school closures, special school events, City and community events.
-We believe this sign will become an important and effective tool for communicating emergency messages.

 Granite Falls Fire District #17 is on S. Granite across from Key Bank.
 Chief Jim Haverfield can be reached at 691-7177.

-Granite Falls Police (operating through contract with the Snohomish County Sheriff’s Office) is located on S. Granite, across the street from City Hall.
+Granite Falls Police (operating through contract with the Snohomish County Sheriff’s Office) is located 205 S. Granite, across the street from City Hall.
 The phone number is 691-6611.